Enjoy FREE shipping anywhere within the US!

 Motorized Bicycle Laws in Texas

 Motorized Bicycle Laws in Texas start with one key question: does your vehicle qualify as an electric bicycle under Texas Transportation Code Chapter 664?
-If it has fully operable pedals, a motor of fewer than 750 watts, and a top assisted speed of 28 mph or less, Texas treats it under the state's e-bike rules.
-If it falls outside that definition, check Texas DPS and TxDMV requirements before riding on public roads.
+If it has fully operable pedals, an electric motor of fewer than 750 watts, and a top assisted speed of 28 mph or less, Texas treats it under the state's e-bike rules.
+If it is gas-powered or otherwise falls outside that definition, check Texas DPS, TxDMV, and the Texas Transportation Code definitions before riding on public roads.

 Note: This page is informational only, not legal advice.
 Laws and local rules can change.
 Verify current requirements with the official Texas sources linked below.